Finder makes money from featured partners, but editorial opinions are our own.

 When you're scraping together a home loan deposit, literally every dollar counts.
 It can feel like a massive uphill slog, but if you set out a clear plan and take advantage of all the different schemes and incentives, it can bring the dream of owning your own home that little bit closer.

-You don't always have to be a first home buyer, either.
-Some states and territories offer stamp duty discounts to owner occupiers, meaning you'll pay less than an investor or a buyer from overseas.
-And you don't have to be a first home buyer to access the FHG mentioned above – although, you do have to be single.
+You don't always have to be a first home buyer to get a financial boost, either.
+Some states and territories offer stamp duty discounts to owner occupiers, so you'll pay less than an investor or a buyer from overseas.

 Here are some other ways you could get help with your deposit: